mrfdev/1MB/Resources/mcMMO/Fishing.md

 ## Fishing ScarcityTip

 ```
-&e&oThis area is suffering from overfishing, cast your rod in a different spot for more fish.
-At least {0} blocks away.
+This area is suffering from overfishing, cast your rod in a different spot for more fish.
+At least x blocks away.
 ```

 ## Fishing Scared

 ```
-&7&oChaotic movements will scare fish!
+Chaotic movements will scare fish!
 ```

 ## Fishing Exhausting

 ```
-&c&oImproper use of the fishing rod will cause fatigue and wear out the rod!
+Improper use of the fishing rod will cause fatigue and wear out the rod!
 ```

 ## Fishing LowResourcesTip

 ```
-&7You sense that there might not be many fish left in this area.
-Try fishing at least {0} blocks away.
+You sense that there might not be many fish left in this area.
+Try fishing at least x blocks away.
 ```

 ## Fishing Ability Info

 ```
-Magic Hunter: &7 **Improves With Treasure Hunter Rank**
+Magic Hunter:  **Improves With Treasure Hunter Rank**
 ```

 ## Fishing Ability Locked 0

 ```
-LOCKED UNTIL {0}+ SKILL (SHAKE)
+LOCKED UNTIL x+ SKILL (SHAKE)
 ```

 ## Fishing Ability Locked 1

 ```
-LOCKED UNTIL {0}+ SKILL (ICE FISHING)
+LOCKED UNTIL x+ SKILL (ICE FISHING)
 ```

 ## Fishing Ability Locked 2

 ```
-LOCKED UNTIL {0}+ SKILL (MASTER ANGLER)
+LOCKED UNTIL x+ SKILL (MASTER ANGLER)
 ```

 ## Fishing SubSkill TreasureHunter Name